Henri Jules, Prince of Condé

 Henri Jules de Bourbon (29 July 1643, in Paris – 1 April 1709, in Paris, also Henri III de Bourbon) was prince de Condé, from 1686 to his death.
 At the end of his life he suffered from clinical lycanthropy and was considered insane.

 Biography

-Henri Jules was born to Louis II de Bourbon, Prince de Condé in 1643.
-He was five years younger than King Louis XIV of France.
+Henri Jules was born to Louis II de Bourbon, "le Grand Condé" in 1643.
+He was five years younger than King Louis XIV.
 He was the sole heir to the enormous Condé fortune and property, including the Hôtel de Condé and the Château de Chantilly.
 His mother, Princess Claire-Clémence de Maillé-Brézé, was a niece of Cardinal Richelieu.
 He was baptised at the Église Saint-Sulpice, Paris on his day of birth.
 For the first three years of his life, while his father was duc d'Enghien, he was known at court as the duc d'Albret.